-Tenor Fred C. VanNess Jr., who is noted for having a “domineering, fine voice” is a native of Kinder, Louisiana.
-The SPO audience will know Mr. VanNess from his recent appearance with the orchestra and his appearances with numerous opera companies throughout New England.
-His roles have included Don Jose in Carmen with the North End Music Performing Arts Center, Don Ottavio in Don Giovanni with Longwood Opera, and Tamino in Die Zauberflöte with Opera del West.
-His other credits include Rodolfo in La Boheme, Dr. Cajus in Falstaff, Charlie in Das Kleine Magahonny and Fenton in Falstaff, as part of the Montefeltro Music Festival in Novafeltria, Italy.
+Tenor Fred C. VanNess Jr., noted for having a “domineering, fine voice” is a native of Kinder, Louisiana.
+Mr. VanNess has sung with numerous opera companies throughout New England including Don Jose in Carmen with the North End Music Performing Arts Center, Don Ottavio in Don Giovanni with Longwood Opera, and Tamino in Die Zauberflöte with Opera del West.
+His other credits include Rodolfo in La Boheme, Dr. Cajus in Falstaff, Charlie in Das Kliene Magahonny and Fenton in Falstaff as part of the Montefeltro Music Festival in Novafeltria, Italy.
 Most recently Mr. VanNess performed a workshop premier of Dan Shore's Freedom Ride with MassOpera.
-Mr. VanNess also has an active career as a concert soloist, including appearances in Handel’s Judas Maccabeus and Messiah, Bach’s Cantata 131, Scott Joplin's 100th Anniversary performance of his opera Treemonisha, an Aria Concert and Christmas concert with the Lake Charles Symphony, and was featured guest soloist with the Reagle Theatre for their Christmas Time show.
+Mr. VanNess also has an active career as a concert soloist.
+His concert credits include Handel’s Juddas Maccabeus and Messiah, Bach’s Cantata 131 and Scott Joplin's 100th Anniversary of his opera Treemonisha, an Aria Concert and Christmas concert with the Lake Charles Symphony and featured guest soloist with the Reagle Theatre for their Christmas Time show.
 In 2012 and 2013 Mr. VanNess was invited to be the guest soloist for the Robert F. Kennedy Children's Action Corps' Embracing the Legacy Awards at the John F. Kennedy Library in Boston, Massachusetts.
 Mr. VanNess has also been involved in numerous fundraising events with the Children Action Corps.

 Mr. VanNess is thrilled to be back with Salem Philharmonic this season.